ipfs/ipfs-docs/docs/concepts/ipfs-implementations.md

 ## Desktop Implementations

 Looking for an easy way to get started?
-Install these tools for no-code access to the IPFS Amino Public Network.
+Install these tools for no-code access to the Public IPFS Mainnet Network.

 | Name           | URL                                   | Language(s)    | What it's trying to do                                                                        |
 |----------------|---------------------------------------|----------------|-----------------------------------------------------------------------------------------------|